kartoza/osgs/README.md

 The advanced confugration management tools also provide a level of granular control for adminsitrators to define exactly which services are desired, with the entire stack designed with ease of use in mind for setup, deployment, and use.

+## Philosophy

+By being opinionated, the stack provides a mechanism for being a "one stop shop" for the vast majority of open source spatial system needs.
+In particular, the stack aims to:

+- Lower barriers to entry for advanced spatial data services
+- Provide a 'click-to-run' experience for supporting
+- Simplify configuration and management for complex solutions
+- Promote the usage and adoption of FOSSGIS tools and platforms
+- Create meaningful blueprints for data lifecycle management and location intelligence solutions
+- Remain flexible while providing sensible default configurations

 ## Architecture

 The stack is designed for deployment with docker-compose, with planned support for k8s.